yashslakhtariya/emp-mng-sys/README.md

 Compiler : GCC 11.1.0

-**Note : Also working on TDM GCC 4.9.2 compiler on Dev C++ in Windows.
-On any other GCC compiler versions, if not working then report.**
+**Note : Also tested on TDM GCC 4.9.2 compiler on Dev C++ in Windows and it works perfectly.
+On any other GCC compiler versions, if not working then please report.**